nismod/open-gira/README.md

 analyse physical climate risks to infrastructure networks using global open data.

-The related open-source Python library [snail](https://github.com/nismod/snail) provides some of the core functionality.
+The related open-source Python library [snail](https://github.com/nismod/snail) provides some of the core vector-raster intersection functionality.

 > Work in Progress
 >